| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 number of sessions.
 University health centers vary somewhat in what

 kinds of required medial services they may offer.
+Special accommodations for the classroom tend

 to vary.
 Budget limitations may make it difficult to get a note-taker